-Urban Greening - Communitydriven design process and renovation of the existing 6.8-acre David M. Gonzalez Park.
-Project renovations include 95 shade trees; new walking paths; and over an acre of new stormwater management landscapes, including drought-tolerant vegetation, and a learning garden with native plants and bioswales.
-The project will result in the sequestration of carbon through maturing trees and provide shading benefits.
+Rooftop Solar - Leverages TCC funds and private dollars to install approximately 669 kilowatts of solar photovoltaic systems on 175 single-family homes in the project walking paths; and over an acre of new stormwater management landscapes, including drought-tolerant vegetation, and a learning garden with native plants and bioswales.
+The project will result in the sequestration of carbon through maturing trees and shading benefits.